jlpdeveloper/praisebot/design-docs/main.md

 ---

-Shows a report in the shoutout channel since the start of the week **Actions:** This will make a top 5 mvps report in the shoutout channel since the start of the week based on the America/New_York Time zone.
+Shows a report in the shoutout channel since the start of the week **Actions:** This will make a top 5 mvps report in the shoutout channel since the start of the week based on the time zone passed in as the `TIMEZONE` environment parameter.